 Lviv City Guide: The best things to Do in Lviv, Ukraine, plus practical travel info and Lviv travel tips.

 Disclosure: This Lviv Ukraine Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Lviv, western Ukraine’s largest city, is generally considered to be the heart of soul of Ukrainian culture, combining a picture-perfect and UNESCO-listed Old Town with affordable prices, a café culture that rivals the world’s great coffee cities, and a youngish artsy vibe.
 Add to that a complicated recent past – and present, for that matter – and a fervent patriotism that spills into nationalism, and you have a puzzle of a city that is beautiful, intriguing and confusing to the outsider, all at once.